offbyone/ideas/content/old/humour/what-did-we-ever-do-before-the-internets.md

 slug: what-did-we-ever-do-before-the-internets
 status: draft

-A friend of my co-worker, call him \"A\", is the subject of this post.
+A friend of my co-worker, call him "A", is the subject of this post.

-On Canada Day, \"A\" was stabbed.
+On Canada Day, "A" was stabbed.

-\"A\" is a chef, by trade.
+"A" is a chef, by trade.

-Odds are good that \"A\" will be receiving one of [these](http://www.thinkgeek.com/homeoffice/gear/86dd/), delivered to him more-or-less anonymously.
+Odds are good that "A" will be receiving one of [these](http://www.thinkgeek.com/homeoffice/gear/86dd/), delivered to him more-or-less anonymously.

 Life is full of the funny, sometimes.